 When it comes to breast augmentation, choosing the size of implants is probably your most important decision.
 It is more than just picking a cup size—there are many different factors to consider.
-We encourage breast augmentation patients at our Atlanta practice to honestly discuss their aesthetic goals during their consultations.
+When choosing breast implants at our Atlanta practice, we encourage patients to honestly discuss their aesthetic goals during their consultations.
 However, it is a good idea to start thinking about the following points before you come in for your preliminary appointments.
 That way, you won’t feel overwhelmed or caught off guard when choosing your implants.

 - Amount of breast tissue: Your existing breast tissue provides coverage for your implant.
 If you start out with little breast tissue and choose large implants, the results could end up looking unnatural.
 At Plastic Surgery Center of the South, we evaluate your breast tissue and recommend breast implant sizes that will be sufficiently covered.

 - Quality of skin: This can be dependent on age, past pregnancies, and weight fluctuations.
 Minor skin laxity can be okay because often a large enough implant can fill out the sagging skin.
 Moderate to severe laxity may require our surgeon to combine breast augmentation with a breast lift.
 Breast implants don’t lift the breast and choosing large implants could make minor sagging appear worse.